jwist/hastaLaVista/README.md

 ```
 **Since both the view and data files are stored on the disk, this URL can be later used again to visualize the results without running the analysis again.
 Just make sure that a webserver is started.**

-To run again the visualization from R without re-running the anlysis, just use the following command instead:
+To run again the visualization from R without re-running the analysis, just use the following command instead:

 ```r
 v <- new("visualization")